 A Complete Guide to Visiting the City of Nha Trang

-Once a set of sleepy fishing villages (Xuon Huan, Phuong Cau, Van Than, Phuong Sai, and Phuoc Hai), Nha Trang has grown into one of the most popular ecotourism sites in Vietnam, a beautiful residence for its 500,000 inhabitants.
+Once a set of sleepy fishing villages named Xuon Huan, Phuong Cau, Van Than, Phuong Sai, and Phuoc Hai, the city of Nha Trang has grown into one of the most popular tourism sites in Vietnam, as well as a beautiful place to live for its 500,000 inhabitants.

-Nha Trang was originally part of the Cham Empire, which spread over what is now central and southern Vietnam from approximately 100 A.D. to 1832.
-During the days of the Champa, the area was called Kauthara, though in more recent times it may also have been called Ya Trang (Reed River) to mark its location on the Cai River, before it was officially renamed Nha Trang in 1698.
+Nha Trang was originally part of the Cham Empire, which spread over what is now central and southern Vietnam from approximately 100 to 1832 A.D.
+During the days of the Champa, the area was called Kauthara, though in more recent times it may have also been called Ya Trang, or Reed River, to mark its location on the Cai River, before it was officially renamed Nha Trang in 1698.

-It wasn’t until 1924, when the Governor-General of French Indochina made the townlet the capital of the Khan Hoa Province, that Nha Trang really started seeing growth.
-The French, noting the incredible beauty of the protected bay against which the five original villages nestled, along with the long, golden sand beaches, and the heavily forested mountains—abundant with wildlife—that ring three sides of the city, recognized Nha Trang as the perfect spot on which to build a resort town.
+It wasn’t until 1924, when the Governor-General of French Indochina made the townlet the capital of the Khan Hoa Province, that Nha Trang really started to grow.
+The French recognized the incredible beauty of Nha Trang, with its five original villages nestled up against a protected bay, the long, golden sand beaches, and the heavily forested mountains, abundant with wildlife, that ring three sides of the city, making it the perfect spot to build a resort town

-All the elements that originally enticed French pleasure-seekers still delight a growing number of tourists from both Vietnam and abroad.
+The many scenic features that originally enticed French pleasure-seekers continue to delight a growing number of tourists from both Vietnam and abroad today.

 Best Time to Visit

-Nha Trang’s tropical savannah climate means you’ll get mostly lovely weather during the area’s long dry season, from January to August.
-In the hottest months, from May to September, average high temperatures hover in the low 90 degrees F.
+Nha Trang’s tropical savannah climate means you’ll experience mostly lovely weather during the area’s long dry season from January to August.
+In the hottest months, from May to September, average high temperatures hover in the low 90 degrees Fahrenheit.

-The wet season, though short (September or October through December), is very wet.
-Islands in the bay protect the city from the worst typhoon winds, but expect daily heavy rainfall during these four months.
-Though average temperatures rarely dip below a balmy 70 degrees F., it can get chilly at times.
+The wet season, though short—from September or October through December—is very wet.
+Islands in the bay protect the city from the worst typhoon winds, but you can expect daily heavy rainfall during these four months.
+Though average temperatures rarely dip below a balmy 70 degrees Fahrenheit, it can get chilly at times.
 Humidity remains high year-round.

 About Nha Trang

-Today’s Nha Trang, situated on the southern central portion of the Asian Peninsula, just where the land begins to curve to the west, is cosmopolitan and tourist-friendly.
-Most locals live in the northern part of the city, which is called Cho Dam.
+Nha Trang, which is situated on the southern central portion of the Asian Peninsula where the land begins to curve to the west, is cosmopolitan and tourist friendly.
+The majority of locals live in the northern part of the city, which is called Cho Dam.
 Most of the tourist infrastructure is located around Biet Thu, which is in the southern part of the city.

-Because the city was originally built as a resort getaway, the emphasis is on the luscious natural beauty of the area.
-With a population of only 500,000, Nha Trang is a quiet village compared to Hanoi or Ho Chi Minh City, with their populations of seven and eight million respectively.
-The city stretches along the edges of the aquamarine Nha Trang Bay, with kilometers of golden sand beaches and a promenade along Tran Phu Street enticing visitors to wander and soak in the sun.
-But don’t think that Nha Trang is sleepy and boring!
+Because the city was originally built as a resort getaway, the emphasis continues to focus on the luscious natural beauty of the area.
+With a population of 500,000, Nha Trang is a relatively quiet village when compared to Hanoi or Ho Chi Minh City, with their populations of seven and eight million, respectively.
+The city stretches along the edges of the aquamarine Nha Trang Bay, with kilometers of golden sand beaches and a promenade along Tran Phu Street, enticing visitors to wander and soak in the sun.
+But please do not think that Nha Trang is sleepy and boring!
 The city still bustles, and when the sun goes down, the nightlife heats up.

-Inside the city, you’ll find plenty to see and do, from visiting the Po Nagar Cham Towers to luxuriating on the beaches, relaxing in the spas, hiking or biking in the mountains, or sampling the delicious seafood dishes that are the specialty of the city.
+Inside the city, you’ll find plenty to see and do, from visiting the Po Nagar Cham Towers to lounging on the beaches, relaxing in the spas, hiking or biking in the mountains, and sampling the delicious seafood dishes that are the specialty of the city.

 Nha Trang is a popular vacation destination for the Vietnamese, of course, but Russian tourists and expats also love the city.
 You’ll find most signs to be in Vietnamese and Russian, and local guides and shopkeepers often speak Russian instead of English or French.